 As you can see on our chart, the estimated return became slightly positive for the second time since 2008 at the start of 2014.
-In 2010, the estimated return went slightly positive but it was not enough to compensate the mortgages costs.
+In 2010, the estimated return went slightly positive but it was not enough to compensate for the mortgage costs.
 The performance was much stronger in 2018 as the estimated profitability was higher than 10%.
-Right now, with close to 6%, the estimated profitability covers by more than 3 times the current mortgages costs.
+Right now, with close to 6%, the estimated profitability covers more than 3 times the current mortgage costs.

 Real estate prices are lower than 10 years ago

-Is there a lot of downside from here?
+Are there a lot of downsides to where we are here?
 Check the chart of real estate price evolution before and after 2007:

 Spanish real estate returns have the second weakest performance in Europe on a 10-year time frame

 Have a look at the comparison of the real estate market in Spain vs other European countries on any time frame between 3 months and 10 -year time frame